 "Public facility" means an auditorium, concert hall, sports stadium, sports arena, or theater.

-The commissioner of health shall make special diet identification cards available to physicians and to persons with diabetes and other conditions requiring special diets.
-The identification card must contain spaces for: (1) the person's name, address, and signature; (2) the physician's name, phone number, and signature; (3) a description of the person's medical condition; and (4) an expiration date.
+The commissioner of health shall make special diet identification cards available to physicians, advanced practice registered nurses, physician assistants, and persons with diabetes and other conditions requiring special diets.
+The identification card must contain spaces for: (1) the person's name, address, and signature; (2) the physician's, advanced practice registered nurse's, or physician assistant's name, telephone number, and signature; (3) a description of the person's medical condition; and (4) an expiration date.
 The card must also contain the following provision, in identical or substantially similar language: "The owner of this card is exempted by the commissioner of health from prohibitions on bringing outside food and drink into a public facility."
-Persons with medical conditions requiring a special diet may ask their physician to fill out and sign the card.
-The physician shall fill out and sign the card if, in the physician's medical judgment, the person has a medical condition that requires a special diet.
-Persons with diabetes shall be automatically assumed by physicians to require special diets.
+Persons with medical conditions requiring a special diet may ask their physician, advanced practice registered nurse, or physician assistant to fill out and sign the card.
+The physician, advanced practice registered nurse, or physician assistant shall fill out and sign the card if, in the physician's, advanced practice registered nurse's, or physician assistant's medical judgment, the person has a medical condition that requires a special diet.
+Persons with diabetes shall be automatically assumed by physicians, advanced practice registered nurses, and physician assistants to require special diets.
 Special diet identification cards shall be valid for five years.
-Persons with a medical condition requiring a special diet may request a new card from their physician up to six months before the expiration date.
+Persons with a medical condition requiring a special diet may request a new card from their physician, advanced practice registered nurse, or physician assistant up to six months before the expiration date.

 Persons with medical conditions requiring a special diet who present a valid special diet identification card to any employee of a public facility shall be allowed to bring in outside food and drink, subject to the limitations in subdivision 4.
 To be valid, the card must be filled out according to subdivision 2 and must be current.
 Persons with special diet identification cards must obey all other food and drink regulations established by a public facility including prohibitions on eating or drinking in certain areas of the public facility.